ibm-mas/ansible-devops/ibm/mas_devops/roles/aiservice_upgrade/README.md

 - Default: None

 ### aiservice_upgrade_dryrun
-When set to `true` will ensure that the role only preforms upgrade validation checks and does not make any changes to the target installation.
+When set to `true` will ensure that the role only performs upgrade validation checks and does not make any changes to the target installation.

 - Optional
 - Environment Variable: `AISERVICE_UPGRADE_DRYRUN`